-The President of the District Court (usually of Luxembourg City), in their capacity as the judge acting in support of the arbitration (juge d'appui), has jurisdiction over disputes relating to arbitration proceedings and has exclusive jurisdiction to recognise and enforce arbitral awards.
+The President of the District Court (usually of Luxembourg City), in their capacity as the judge acting in support of the arbitration (juge d'appui), has jurisdiction over disputes relating to arbitration proceedings.
+They are also competent to confer exequatur to arbitral awards.

-The Luxembourg Court of Appeal has exclusive jurisdiction over actions to annul awards rendered in Luxembourg as well as appeals against decisions granting or rejecting the recognition (exequatur) of foreign arbitral awards rendered outside of Luxembourg.
+The Luxembourg Court of Appeal has exclusive jurisdiction over actions to annul awards rendered in Luxembourg as well as appeals against decisions granting or rejecting recognition (exequatur) of foreign arbitral awards rendered outside of Luxembourg.
+It also has subsidiary jurisdiction to hear revision applications against awards rendered in Luxembourg (where the arbitral tribunal cannot be reconvened), as well as exclusive jurisdiction to hear revision applications against orders conferring exequatur to foreign awards.